EthanGoski/EduDent-Systems/TESTING.md

 # Use Case Testing:

 ### Use Case Testing:

-Let's consider the primary use cases for the system:
+The primary use cases for the system:

 1. **UC1: User Login**
 2. **UC2: Schedule Appointment**